 Handle – A software identification variable that is used to identify and manage the context associated with a particular computing process or thread.
-E.g., SQL uses handles for each user connection and SQL statement among other things.
+For example, SQL uses handles for each user connection (connection handle) and SQL statement (statement handle) among other things.

-Hot Spot – In a database, a hot spot is a single row of a table (record occurrence) that is used and updated so often that it creates a performance bottleneck on the system.
+Hot Spot – In a database, a hot spot is a single shared row of a table that is used and updated so often that it creates a performance bottleneck on the system.

 IEC – International Electrotechnical Commission.
-Along with the ISO, the IEC controls the SQL standard (ISO/IEC 9013px13px) and many others as well.
+Along with the ISO, the IEC controls the SQL standard (ISO/IEC 9075) and many others as well.

 Implicit Locking – Done by SQL to automatically apply the locks needed to safely execute an SQL statement in a multiuser (i.e., shared database) operational environment.

-Index – A separate file containing that allows fast access to a table’s rows based on the data values of the columns used in the index.
+Index – A separate structure that allows fast access to a table’s rows based on the data values of the columns used in the index.
 RDM supports two indexing types: hash and b-tree.
-A key (not foreign key) is implemented using an index.
+A SQL key (not foreign key) is implemented using an index.

-In-memory (Inmemory) – A feature in which the DBMS keeps the entire contents of a database or table available in computer memory at all times while the database is opened.
+In-Memory (Inmemory) – A feature in which the DBMS keeps the entire contents of a database or table available in computer memory at all times while the database is opened.
 Frequently, in-memory databases are volatile, meaning that they have little or no durability if the computer malfunctions.
 Durability issues are frequently prioritized below performance, which increases substantially with memory as the storage media.

 Inner Join – A join between two tables where only the rows with matching foreign and primary key values are returned.

 IP Address – A numerical identification tag assigned to a computing device in a network.
-Originally, internet IP addresses consisted of 32 bits of data, displayed as a set of four, 3-digit numbers separated by periods (e.g., 184.108.40.206).
+Originally, internet IP addresses consisted of 32 bits of data, displayed as a set of four 3-digit numbers separated by periods (e.g., 184.108.40.206).
 The number of available IP addresses is running out and a new standard, called IPv6, with 128 bits, will expand the address space for the foreseeable future.

 ISO – International Organization for Standardization.
-Along with the IEC, the ISO controls the SQL standard (ISO/IEC 9013px13px) and many others as well.
+Along with the IEC, the ISO controls the SQL standard (ISO/IEC 9075) and many others as well.

 Isolation – The property of a transaction that guarantees that the changes made by a transaction are isolated from the rest of the system until after the transaction has committed.

 Java – A multi-platform, object-oriented programming language, similar to C++, which is freely available to any and all software developers.
-It is particularly important in the development of Internet/Web applications.
+It is particularly important in the development of internet/web and mobile applications.

 JDBC – Java Database Connectivity API.
 JDBC provides a standard database access and manipulations API for Java programs.
-Both RDM and RDM Server support JDBC.
+RDM supports JDBC.